Punch card computing

 IBM 029 and JUKI card puncher.

 On the left hand in the picture there is the legendary IBM 029 (build since 1964), on the right hand the JUKI puncher (made in Japan).
-The JUKI puncher is not accidentally looking like the IBM: In 1971 IBM brought the puncher 129 on the market which buffers the content of the whole punchcard while reading.
-Therefore IBM selled the license to reproduce the machine.
+The JUKI puncher is not accidentally looking like the IBM: The type 129 card punch was introduced by IBM in 1971.
+It is capable of storing the contents of a whole card prior to punching it, thus making corrections possible.
+Therefore IBM selled the license of the 029 to reproduce the machine.
 In 1971, the IBM 029 costed about 15.500 DM.

 The Univac 1710 VIP was released at